What is Bond order?

 Na is the number of antibonding electrons

 Step 1.
-Write the electronic configuration of C2 molecule.
+Write the electron configuration of C2 molecule.

 Step 2.
-From the above electronic configuration, put the values in the formula
+From the above electron configuration, but the values in the formula

 Bond order = (Nb – Na) / 2